shyampurk/bluemix-parking-meter/BUILD.md

 				opkg -t /root install yun-gcc

-This package will take about 20 minutes or more to install so be patient, once it finishes you will be ready to compile simple c or c++ programs.I prefer to download and install this package separately so I can see what is going on:
+This package will take about 20 minutes or more to install so be patient, once it finishes you will be ready to compile simple c or c++ programs.It is prefered to download and install this package separately so that we can see what is going on:

 				cd /mnt/sda1
 				wget http://downloads.arduino.cc/openwrtyun/1/packages/yun-gcc_4.6.2-2_ar71xx.ipk